-The decision to adopt your first cat is a monumental one, both for you and for your new cat, which I hope will be a family member for life.
-Whether you are thinking about getting a cat, or have just adopted your first one, this tutorial has been designed to make your relationship with this special cat a lasting one.
-This is what we mean by the term "a forever home."
+The decision to adopt your first cat is a monumental one, both for you and for your new cat.
+Whether you are thinking about getting a cat, or have just adopted your first one, this tutorial has been designed to make your relationship with this special cat a lasting one so the cat has found its "forever home."

 01 of 11